roryprimrose/roryprimrose.github.io/_posts/2010-11-09-managing-content-correlation-failures.md

 }
 {% endhighlight %}

-The existing code already managed a BusinessFailureException<T> and converted it to a BusinessFault that is a known fault contract for the service.
+The existing code already managed a BusinessFailureException&lt;T&gt; and converted it to a BusinessFault that is a known fault contract for the service.
 The method now makes a call out to AttemptBusinessFailureExceptionConversion as an initial step.

 {% highlight csharp linenos %}
 private static Exception AttemptBusinessFailureExceptionConversion(Exception errorToProcess)